Skip to main content

 log_re_cacheOutput regular expressions statistics after each message.
 Default: true.

-colorTurn on coloring for log messages.
+colorTurn on coloring for log messages (console logging only).
 Default: false.

 systemdIf true timestamps aren't prepended to log messages.
 Default: false.